 - When mats begin to lose their stickiness, they can be washed: - Use a mild dishwashing detergent, warm water, and a soft brush to thoroughly clean the surface.
-You're not trying to scrub the adhesive but just wet the invisible fibers that have been deposited from your cutting materials and get them released from the glue. - o Rinse well, shake off excess water, and place sticky side down onto a bath towel. - Thoroughly dry the non-sticky side of the mat with another towel. - Pull the mat up and the sticky side should now be dry enough for immediate use.
-Test by making sure the mat will stick to your hand. - While washing with soap and water should revive the original adhesive, you can add more adhesive if necessary: - Virtually any repositionable adhesive may be used on the cutting mat.
-Some of the popular choices include: Krylon Easy Tack, Aleene's Tack It Over and Over (view the video at the start of this section), Crafter's Companion Stick and Spray, Zig 2 Way Glue with wide tip, Craft Smart Off 'N On, and Scotch Repositionable Craft Stick. - If you are cutting thicker materials, such as oil board or styrene, then you may want to experiment with a stronger adhesive and use painter's tape to secure the material to the mat.
+You're not trying to scrub the adhesive but just wet the invisible fibers that have been deposited from your cutting materials and get them released from the glue. - Rinse well, shake off excess water, and place sticky side down onto a bath towel. - Thoroughly dry the non-sticky side of the mat with another towel. - Pull the mat up and the sticky side should now be dry enough for immediate use.
+Test by making sure the mat will stick to your hand. - While washing with soap and water should revive the original adhesive, you can add more adhesive if necessary: - ♦ Virtually any repositionable adhesive may be used on the cutting mat.
+Some of the popular choices include: Krylon Easy Tack, Aleene's Tack It Over and Over (view the video at the start of this section), Crafter's Companion Stick and Spray, Zig 2 Way Glue with wide tip, Craft Smart Off 'N On, and Scotch Repositionable Craft Stick.
+There's another spray adhesive, Scotch Super 77, which does not leave a sticky surface but is excellent for stabilizing paper and cardstock.
+Use a light coating and only add more, if needed. - If you are cutting thicker materials, such as oil board or styrene, then you may want to experiment with a stronger adhesive and use painter's tape to secure the material to the mat.
 If you are cutting thin paper, then you may want to experiment with a lighter adhesive. - With most repositionable adhesives, you can control the tackiness based on the amount applied.
 Thus, always add a little bit at a time.
-As mentioned above, if you add too much, just apply a layer or two of cotton fibers by pressing with a bath towel. - Other reported methods for cleaning mats: - Use a plastic scraper (an old credit card will suffice) to scrape off any random material pieces remaining on the mat after a cut. - For finer particles of paper or lint, you can use a lint roller.
+As mentioned above, if you add too much, just apply a layer or two of cotton fibers by pressing with a bath towel. - Other reported methods for cleaning mats: - Use a plastic scraper (an old credit card will suffice) to scrape off any random material pieces remaining on the mat after a cut.

+- ♦ For finer particles of paper or lint, you can use a lint roller.
 Tear off a sheet and then press down and pull up across the surface of the mat to clean in sections.
-Baby wipes can accomplish the same task. - Or the completely remove adhesive from the mat, apply Goo Gone, Duck Adhesive Remover, or Avon's Skin So Soft Bath Oil (thank you, Joyce Wilson) across the surface.
+Baby wipes can accomplish the same task. - ♦ To completely remove adhesive from the mat, apply Goo Gone, Duck Adhesive Remover, or Avon's Skin So Soft Bath Oil (thank you, Joyce Wilson) across the surface.
 Allow a minute to soak in and then scrape off with a sharp metal spatula.
 Repeat, as necessary until the mat is thoroughly clean and no longer sticky.
 Wash, dry and then add any repositionable adhesive. - When necessary, the rubber wheels and the grit shafts may be cleaned with isopropyl alcohol or Un-Du.
 Apply the cleaner to a clean lint-free rag and rub the entire wheel and/or grit shaft until free of adhesive.